 Frank Buckley is a Foundation Professor at George Mason University’s Scalia School of Law.
-He is a frequent media guest and has appeared on Morning Joe, CNN, Rush Limbaugh, C-SPAN’s Washington Journal, Newsmax, Radio France, the CBC, NPR, and many others.
+He is a frequent media guest and has appeared on Morning Joe, CNN, C-SPAN’s Washington Journal, Radio France, the CBC, NPR and many others.

-He is a Senior Editor at The American Spectator, a columnist for the New York Post, and has written for the Wall Street Journal, USA Today, US News, National Review, the American Conservative, the New Criterion, Real Clear Politics, the National Post, the Telegraph, amongst many others.
+He is a Senior Editor at The American Spectator and a columnist for the New York Post.
+He has written for the Wall Street Journal, the Washington Post, the New Criterion, the National Post and the Telegraph amongst many others.